The Curse of Oak Island: Tales From Oak Island

-Premiered on November 19, 2024, ended in 2025 after 8 programs.
-Is a deep dive into the ongoing treasure hunt.
+Premiered on November 19, 2024, and ended in 2025 after 8 programs, it is a deep dive into the treasure hunt.

 Other media

 Video games

 On May 13, 2015, Visionaire Studio announced they had received 50% of needed funds for The Mystery of Oak Island by posting on their Kickstarter page.
-As of May 2023, the puzzle game is still in development.
+As of February 2026, the puzzle game is still in development.

 Books

 Editor, journalist, and author Randall Sullivan wrote The Curse of Oak Island: The Story of the World's Longest Treasure Hunt, documenting Oak Island's long history of treasure hunters and their successes and tribulations on and off the island.
 The book was first published in November 2018 by Atlantic Monthly Press.